waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Features =

 This plugin will examine a country code based on the IP address.
-If a comment, pingback or trackback comes from the specific country, it will be blocked before Akismet validate it.
+If a comment, pingback or trackback comes from the specific country, it can be blocked before Akismet validate it.

-With the same mechanism, it will fight against burst accesses by brute-force and reverse-brute-force attacks to the login form and XML-RPC.
+With the same mechanism, it fights against burst accesses by brute-force and reverse-brute-force attacks to the login form and XML-RPC.

 * **Immigration control:**